 Q.Does the JPO issue an official notification when recordation of change of ownership is completed?

 For issued patents, the JPO will issue a Notification of Completion of Patent Registration when a transfer of the patent right has been registered at the JPO.
 Such a confirmation document will not be issued for patent applications.

 Q.Does the JPO allow e-signatures for submitted documents, such as assignment documents?

-No. Unlike the USPTO, the JPO will not accept legal documents using an electronic signature.
+No. Unlike the USPTO, the JPO will not accept legal change of ownership documents utilizing an electronic signature.
 The signature must be original.